Jabi7/Jsum/README.md

 # Jsum
-My own method for Integration by recursion
+My own algorithm for Integration by recursively zooming into the function curve